List of Caprica characters: Ben Stark

 The student suicide bomber responsible for the MagLev bombing that sets the events of the series in motion.
 He was romantically involved with Zoe Graystone, though she hid the relationship from her parents and neither she nor the rest of the STO was aware of what he planned.
 He was played by Victorious star Avan Jogia.

 Obal Ferras

-Obal Ferras is a member of the Monad Church and is killed in Part 2 by other members of the church when he attempts to kill Clarice Willow.
+Obal Ferras is a member of the Monad Church.
+He is killed by other members of the church when he attempts to kill Clarice Willow.

-Francis

-Appears in 3 episodes.
-He is played by Christian Tessier.